H&M: marketplace guide

 Listed products

-You can either filter on Channel status (Invalid for all products that ChannelEngine has not exported, such as products with an empty EAN or products that currently do not exist on H&M) or use the Validation and feedback tab to see all known validation/feedback errors for specific products.
-Also, as H&M uses the Mirakl marketplace framework, you can see detailed status reports in their back-end.
-These reports contain specific errors if a product or product offer cannot be created.
+You can either filter on Channel status (select Invalid to show all products that ChannelEngine has not exported, such as products with an empty GTIN or that currently do not exist on the marketplace) or use the Validation and feedback tab to see all known errors for specific products.

-The reports can be found under My inventory, Import from file, Track offer imports/Track product imports.
+For detailed status reports, go to the Mirakl back-end.
+Their reports contain specific errors if a product or product offer cannot be created.
+To find them, go to My inventory, Import from file, Track offer imports/Track product imports.
 By hovering over the 'i' under the Status section, you can see how many products in the file were processed correctly and how many had errors, etc.

 If there are errors, the last column shows a downloadable file in which they are listed.
 The same goes for the product file import, but this can contain multiple files because processing goes through several systems.
 There is also a manual check of your submitted content, which, once approved, goes to staging as well.
 Note that you need to map as much as possible to prevent products from not being created.